lukey03/parkFLOW/README.md

 ## Support

 For issues, feature requests, or questions:

 - Open an issue on GitHub

 ## Credits

-Originally developed for Clark County / Mayflower groups.
+Originally developed for Clark County / Mayflower groups (Primarily, Mayflower Parks and Wildlife, hence the name "parkFLOW").
 Built with the Sapphire Framework and Discord.js.